|

 so you can crash it into yourself without fear of

+serious injury.
 I have found that I have

 learned to fly a lot quicker since I got the